• Share this on:

 1. Slight defects in shape;

-5. a tolerance of 10% is allowed for fruit that meets Class II standards;
+5. A tolerance of 10% is allowed for fruit that meets Class II standards; and,

 Figure 1: ‘Extra’ Class avocados

-Source: OECD (2004), Avocados, International Standards for Fruit and Vegetables, OECD Publishing, Paris
+Source: OECD (2020), 'Avocados', International Standards for Fruit and Vegetables, OECD Publishing, Paris

 Figure 2: Class I avocados with slight defects

-Source: OECD (2004), Avocados, International Standards for Fruit and Vegetables, OECD Publishing, Paris
+Source: OECD (2020), 'Avocados', International Standards for Fruit and Vegetables, OECD Publishing, Paris

 Tips:

-• Maintain strict compliance with quality, delivering it as agreed with you buyer.
+• Help your client to sell your avocados.
+The better your product looks, the easier your client can resell the product.
+Maintain strict compliance with quality, delivering it as agreed with you buyer.
 Being careless with your standards will lead buyers to raise issues with quality.
 To avoid miscommunication, send images of your product before shipment.

-• Negotiate with your buyer to include different sizes and a mixed pallet per shipment.
-But make sure the sizes are the same per pallet.
+• Make sure the sizes are uniform and that the product size per pallet is the same.
+Negotiate with your buyer to include different sizes and one mixed pallet per shipment.

 • See the OECD International Standardisation of Fruit and Vegetables – Avocados, which has images of the types of avocados and damages allowed.